A wrapper for data.table that enables fast manipulation of phylogenetic trees matched to data.

 microbenchmark R package.

-treedata.table can be installed from GitHub at the present.
+treedata.table can be installed from CRAN or GitHub at the present.
 We presently recommend installing using

 treedata.table is designed with the intention of being able to efficiently manipulate trait data and phylogenetic trees to enable comparative analyses.
 With the package is bundled some example data.
 Let’s load it in and look at some common analyses.